Falling Sheet Of Ice Destroys Windshield On Bong Bridge In Duluth - NewsBreak

 Twin Ports Area School Closings, Delays, Other Weather Announcements

-Fond du Lac Tribal and Community College - CLOSED 12/15.
-Superior Public & Parochial Schools - CLOSED 12/15.
-East Central - E-learning day 12/15, all after school activities cancelled, band & choir concerts moved to December 21.
-University of Wisconsin-Superior - Classes moved online 12/15.
-Willow River - E-learning day...
+Fond du Lac Tribal and Community College - CLOSED 12/14.
+Superior Public & Parochial Schools - CLOSED 12/14.
+East Central School District - E-learning day 12/14.
+University of Wisconsin-Superior - Classes moved online 12/14.
+Willow River - E-learning day 12/14.
+Other Announcements.
+Bentleyville Tour of Lights - CLOSED 12/14.
+CHOICE...

 Duluth, MN